Bihinga Wetland Rwanda: Best Spot for Birdwatching & Eco Travel

 Why Visit Bihinga Wetland?

-Bihinga is one of the few places where you can see the Grauer’s Swamp Warbler, a bird species endangered and unique to this region.
-Bird enthusiasts can also enjoy sightings of Grey Crowned Cranes, Hooded Vultures, Papyrus Canary, and Yellow-billed Storks.
+Bihinga Wetland is one of the few habitats where you can spot the Grauer’s Swamp Warbler, a critically endangered bird found only in this region.
+You’ll also encounter Grey Crowned Cranes, Papyrus Canaries, Yellow-billed Storks, and Hooded Vultures.
+It’s a paradise for birders who crave off-the-beaten-path discoveries.

 Best Time to Visit